sci-search-gang/scientific-weibo/README.md

 Running
 =======

 Go to http://scientificweibo.tumblr.com and follow the instructions there.
+Note, you need to have a weibo account and be logged in.
+You can create an account if you have an email address from: http://weibo.com/signup/signup.php

 Background
 ==========